quick-perf/quickperf-live/doc/faq.md

   ```

-## How to exclude some urls from QuickPerf diagnosis
+## How to exclude some URLs from QuickPerf diagnostics
-It is possible to exclude some urls like this :
+It is possible to exclude some URLs like this:

 * From a _.properties file_
 ```